INTRODUCING the LIFE (Literacy Is for Everyone) Group

-The National Federation of the Blind of Illinois (NFBI) welcomes you to the LIFE Group for beginning Braille readers.
-LIFE stands for Literacy Is for Everyone.
+The National Federation of the Blind of Illinois (NFBI) welcomes you to the LIFE Group for those individuals interested in improving their Braille reading skills.

 To improve their Braille skills, LIFE participants meet weekly for an hour of reading via teleconference.
 Participants take turns reading aloud to each other from a Braille book the group has chosen.
 During the week participants do homework, reading a given number of pages to prepare for the next meeting.

 - Anyone who is learning to read contracted Braille.
 The current participants read less than 50 words per minute.

 - Anyone who has access to Braille books through the National Library Service (NLS), Bookshare, or other sources.
 Participants must obtain a hard copy of the selected book or download a Braille file to read on a Device with a Braille display.

 Currently the LIFE Group meets either on a Friday or Sunday at 5 PM or 7 PM.
 At present the meeting time is flexible to fit participants’ schedules.